 Holidays

 Students are entitled to observe holidays listed on the University of Memphis calendar and to holidays and hazardous weather closings observed by the agency – even when these fall on field practice days.
-However the student remains responsible for making up these hours at some other time such that s/he completes the required number of hours for the placement.
+However, the student remains responsible for making up these hours at some other time such that s/he completes the required number of hours for the placement.

 Transportation